nitad54448/yappari-5-1/README.md

 These programs should work in Windows 10 64 bits or Win 11 and on my PC and many others it works fine; also it should work on win7 64bits, Win8 or Win8.1 as well but I am unable to test it on these systems.

 There is another way to install it, if you want to complicate things.
+	1. If you already installed Yappari 5.1 on your computer you can just download all the files from the green button __Code__ as a zip file and overwrite your yappari-5-1 folder.
-Yappari 5.1 is compiled with Labview 2023.
-As such it will require a _Labview run-time engine_ which is installed, if needed, by the full installer.
-So, if you already have the run-time engine (either because you have peviously installed Yappari or you have installed another program compiled with Labview 2023) you can just download all the files from the green button __Code__ as a zip file.
-If you do not have the run-time engine but still want to go the hard way, you can download the LV 2023 engine freely from [ni.com](https://www.ni.com/fr/support/downloads/software-products/download.labview-runtime.html#484336) then get the zip file from __Code__.
+ 	2. You have never installed Yappari 5.1 but want to complicate things: Yappari is compiled with Labview 2023.
+As such it will require a Labview run-time engine which is installed, if needed, by the full installer.
+You can download the LV 2023 engine freely from [ni.com](https://www.ni.com/fr/support/downloads/software-products/download.labview-runtime.html#484336) then get the zip file from __Code__.
 The files in __Code__ are always the latest version.
 For previous ones, look in [Releases](https://github.com/nitad54448/yappari-5-1/releases).

 ## Read data